mebecker/NVIDIA-Omniverse-Azure-Operations-Twin/IAC.md

 ## Deplyoment steps

+1. Update all of the values in the json files in the ./bicep/paramaters/contoso folder.

-1. Login to AZ CLI, create resource group and deploy Key Vault, MSIs, and VNet.
+2. Login to AZ CLI, create resource group and deploy Key Vault, MSIs, and VNet.

     ```bash
     RESOURCE_GROUP_NAME=""